ritwikgoel/DsaProject-/README.md

-# DsaProject-
+# HotelManagement-DS

-Implementation of Linked Lists in a Hotel Management System
+Implementation of Linked Lists in a Hotel Management System to assign room numbers and checkin/checkout.
+Also calculates the tariff.